What to Serve with Thanksgiving Turkey: The Best Sides for Smoked or Roasted Turkey

 Helpful Gear for Serving Thanksgiving Turkey

-Helpful gear for serving Thanksgiving turkey makes carving cleaner, plating easier, and food safety less stressful.
+Helpful gear for serving Thanksgiving turkey makes carving easier, plating smoother, and food safety less stressful.
 A few key tools from the Thanksgiving Day Picks collection can take some pressure off the cook.

 Brining containers and bags